-Option Description application jar Path to a JAR file containing a Spark application.
+Option Description application jar Path to a JAR file containing a Spark application and all dependencies.
 For the client deployment mode, the path must point to a local file.
-For the cluster deployment mode, the path can be either a local file or a URL globally visible inside your cluster; see Advanced Dependency Management . python file Path to a Python file containing a Spark application.
+For the cluster deployment mode, the path must be globally visible inside your cluster; see Advanced Dependency Management . python file Path to a Python file containing a Spark application.
 For the client deployment mode, the path must point to a local file.
-For the cluster deployment mode, the path can be either a local file or a URL globally visible inside your cluster; see Advanced Dependency Management . application arguments Arguments to pass to the main method of your application.
+For the cluster deployment mode, the path must be globally visible inside your cluster; see Advanced Dependency Management . application arguments Arguments to pass to the main method of your main class.